Founder & CEO

 In 2016, Garrett assembled an all-star roster of professionals to open The Poke House; one of Fort Lauderdale’s first eateries to focus solely on the traditional Hawaiian dish.
 Known for its casual surfing vibe, fresh ingredients and affordable price point, The Poke House quickly became a go-to destination for locals and visitors alike.

 A year later, Garrett was tapped to open The Dalmar, a Tribute Portfolio hotel in downtown Fort Lauderdale.
 As Director of Food & Beverage, he was responsible for opening the property’s five culinary and entertainment concepts, as well as overseeing all operations and hiring.
-From there, Garrett was sought after to open Joia Beach, a stunning European-inspired restaurant and beach club on Watson Island in Miami, where he once again assembled a talented team of lauded Chefs and bartenders to open what quickly became a celebrity and foodie magnet.
+From there, Garrett took a position to open Joia Beach, a stunning European-inspired restaurant and beach club on Watson Island in Miami, where he once again assembled a talented team of lauded Chefs and bartenders to open what quickly became a celebrity and foodie magnet.

 During the 2020 pandemic, Garrett returned to the small screen for Big Brother: All Stars where he spent three months filming.
-Upon returning to South Florida, Garrett conceptualized two new dining and entertainment concepts: No Man’s Land and Blue Wave Sushi, both of which are slated to open spring 2021 in Fort Lauderdale.
-Never content to rest on his laurels, Garrett continues to redefine South Florida’s hospitality landscape and has no plans of slowing down.
+Upon returning to South Florida, Garrett conceptualized several new dining and entertainment concepts: No Man’s Land cocktail lounge and eatery; Ya Mas!
+Mediterranean taverna on Fort Lauderdale’s swanky Las Olas Boulevard; Point Break in Fort Lauderdale and Plantation; and Lady May, a southern coastal restaurant and cocktail parlor in Chicago’s River North neighborhood.
+In 2023, Garrett will open additional outposts of Ya Mas! in Palm Beach and in Memphis, Tennessee.
+Never content to rest on his laurels, Garrett continues to redefine the hospitality landscape with creative out-of-the-box concepts, and has no plans of slowing down.